temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 ![The stack trace of the Activity](images/stack_trace.png)

 Traditionally, you're forced to implement timeout and retry logic within the service code itself.
 This is repetitive and prone to errors.
-With Temporal, one of the key value propositions is that you can specify timeout configurations in the Workflow code as Activity options.
+With Temporal, you can specify timeout configurations in the Workflow code as Activity options.
 Temporal offers multiple ways to specify timeouts, including [Schedule-To-Start Timeout](https://docs.temporal.io/concepts/what-is-a-schedule-to-start-timeout), [Schedule-To-Close Timeout](https://docs.temporal.io/concepts/what-is-a-schedule-to-close-timeout), [Start-To-Close Timeout](https://docs.temporal.io/concepts/what-is-a-start-to-close-timeout), and [Heartbeat Timeout](https://docs.temporal.io/concepts/what-is-a-heartbeat-timeout).

 In `workflow.go`, you can see that there's a `StartToCloseTimeout` specified for the Activities, and there's a Retry Policy that tells the server to retry the activities up to 500 times.
 You can read more about [Retries](https://docs.temporal.io/concepts/what-is-a-retry-policy) in the documentation.

 Your Workflow is running, but only the `Withdraw()` Activity function has succeeded.
 In any other application, the whole process would likely have to be abandoned and rolled back.

-So, here is the last value proposition of this tutorial: With Temporal, you can debug and fix the issue while the Workflow is running.
+With Temporal, you can debug and fix the issue while the Workflow is running.

-Pretend that you found a fix for the issue; Switch the comments back on the `return` statements of the `Deposit()` function in the `activity.go` file and save your changes.
+Pretend that you found a fix for the issue.
+Switch the comments back on the `return` statements of the `Deposit()` function in the `activity.go` file and save your changes.

 How can you possibly update a Workflow that is already halfway complete?
 You restart the Worker.

-First, cancel the running worker with `CTRL+C`:
+First, cancel the currently running worker with `CTRL+C`:

 ```bash
 # continuing logs from previous retries...